Annet, Isles of Scilly: Mammals

 Natural England (previously English Nature) began a rat extermination programme in the 1990s with systematic baiting now being carried out by the Wildlife Trust.
-Brown rats (Rattus norvegicus) have been eradicated from Annet and a feasibility study has found that the eradication of rats from St Agnes and Gugh would benefit the breeding birds on Annet by removing the most likely source of invasion.
+Brown rats (Rattus norvegicus) were eradicated from Annet and a feasibility study found that the eradication of rats from St Agnes and Gugh would benefit the breeding birds on Annet by removing the most likely source of invasion.
 The study also found that small mammals also benefit from the eradication programme which should help the Annet population of Scilly shrew (Crocidura suaveolens).
-A rat eradication programme started on St Agnes and Gugh on 8 November 2013 and seems to be successful as none have been recorded in December.
-The eradication team will visit Annet in January 2014 to check for signs of rats.
+A rat eradication programme started on St Agnes and Gugh on 8 November 2013.
+This programme was successful, with St Agnes and Gugh being declared rat-free in early 2017.

 Rabbit (Oryctolagus cuniculus) has also been recorded.
 A gull pellet found in 2002 contained the skull of a small mammal and when examined was found to be a water vole (Arvicola terrestris) which has never been found on the Isles of Scilly.
 Water vole is extinct at the nearest possible mainland source, Cornwall, and the original location of the skull is unknown.